ligadata-mkhalawi/Kamanja/trunk/docs/source/admin/monit-admin.rst

     the */home/kamanjadev/monit-5.20.0/scripts* directory.
   - For the :ref:`metadataapiconfig-config-ref` file,
     this is typically the *$KAMANJA_HOME/config* directory.
-  - For the Key.pem file, this is typically *$HOME/.ssh*.
+  - For the Key.pem file, this could be *$HOME/.ssh*
+    or a location under $KAMANJA_HOME.

 - {NODES_IPS} - IP addresses of each node in the cluster, separated with commas.
 For example, if this is a four-node cluster,